 Patients who have a mild or moderate addiction can consider an outpatient treatment program.
 Many patients also enter an outpatient program after completing a more intensive level of care.

-An outpatient treatment program is fairly simple and very flexible.
+An outpatient treatment program is relatively simple and very flexible.
 It is much less intensive than other types of addiction treatment programs.
 Some patients may receive several hours of therapy and treatment per week, while others may get over 20 hours of therapy and treatment.
 It mainly depends on the severity of the addiction and the type of help that each patient needs.

 Intensive Outpatient (IOP) or Partial Hospitalization (PHP) Treatment

 Intensive outpatient programs (IOPs) involve a minimum of 9 hours of treatment weekly.
-These programs are usually separated into three sessions, with each section being three-hours long.
+These programs are usually separated into three sessions, with each section being three hours long.
 The type of addiction therapies used in this outpatient treatment will vary.

 Residential/Inpatient Treatment